-As an exception, some benefits in kind may have a set value, such as the following : food, accommodation, vehicles and computing and communication equipment.
+As an exception, some benefits in kind may have a set value, such as the following: food, accommodation, vehicles and computing and communication equipment.

-The set amounts are determined by the URSSAF [social security agency] and represent a minimum value.
+The set amounts are determined by the URSSAF [social security agency].
 Benefits in kind estimated on an actual basis can be lower than the set value subject to the production of evidence.